Skip to content

 What are Themes and Drag and Drop Page Editing?

 1. Themes: Themes do two things primarily.
-They allow developers to create a site-wide content editing experience that puts the marketer in control over their website and it allows marketers to make changes to their website without needing a developer for maintenance and without needing to know HTML or CSS.
+They allow developers to create a site-wide content editing experience that puts the marketer in control over their website.
+They also allow marketers to make changes to their website without needing a developer for maintenance or knowing HTML or CSS.

 Your Theme